 If they are non-depository institutions, they finance the loans with warehouse lines of credit extended by other lenders, but quickly sell them off on the secondary market so they can originate new loans.
 Once the mortgage is made, they sell it to investors and repay the short-term note.
 Those mortgages that are ‘conventional’ (loan sizes under $424,100) are usually sold onward to Fannie Mae and Freddie Mac.A mortgage broker is a middle man between borrowers and banks who shops around to find a borrower the best rate and fees.
 While mortgage brokers may handle some of the funding paperwork, the lender is ultimately responsible for… Click To Tweet

 A mortgage broker is a middle man between borrowers and banks who shops around to find a borrower the best rate and fees.
 While mortgage brokers may handle some of the funding paperwork, the lender is ultimately responsible for underwriting approval.

 Mortgage brokers work independently with both banks/mortgage lenders and borrowers, and need to be licensed.
 Their job is to contact borrowers and bring in potential deals.
 Once they have a deal, they can send it to a mortgage bank or a wholesale lender.
 They need to process the loan once it is approved, and can negotiate pricing with the bank, mortgage lender.

 We hope this has been an informative way for you to learn more about the different types of mortgage lenders you will come across as your search for a home loan begins.
-As always, please reach out to us with any further questions at email@example.com or by heading to https://www.stemlending.com
+If you’d like to ask any questions, feel free to email email@example.com or visit stemlending.com/contact-us.